lbzfran/arena/README.md

 # Arena Allocator

-Standard Linear Arena Allocator written in c, packaged in an stb-style header file.
+Standard Dynamically Allocating Arena written in c, packaged in an stb-style header file.

 Unit test(s) available to compile and run using `make`.